postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/view-and-analyze-api-reports.md

 [![api overview](https://assets.postman.com/postman-docs/api-overview.jpg)](https://assets.postman.com/postman-docs/api-overview.jpg)

-API overview provides the following information:
+The API overview provides the following information:

-* __Total APIs__ is the total number of APIs created on Postman in all the team workspaces
+* __Total APIs__ is the total number of APIs created in Postman in all the team workspaces
 * __APIs created over time__ is the total number of APIs created over a period of time on a monthly level
 * __Private Network APIs__ is the number of APIs published on the teams' network
 * __Shared APIs__ is the number of APIs shared with team workspaces
 * __APIs created in last 24 hours__ is the APIs created in the past 24 hours
-* __APIs updated in last 24 hours__ APIs ars considered active if there is some kind of activity/updation in the last 1 day
+* __APIs updated in last 24 hours__ APIs are considered active if there is some kind of activity in the last one day

-For APIs created over a period of time, the user can access the total count of APIs on a monthly basis.
+For APIs created over a period of time, you can access the total count of APIs on a monthly basis.

 [![api created over time](https://assets.postman.com/postman-docs/apis-created-over-time.jpg)](https://assets.postman.com/postman-docs/apis-created-over-time.jpg)